Skip to content

 Protect the deposit

-Register the deposit with a government-approved scheme (DPS, MyDeposits, or TDS) within 30 days and provide the prescribed information to the tenant.
+Register the deposit with a government-approved scheme (DPS, MyDeposits or TDS) within 30 days, then give the tenant the prescribed information.

 5. 05